dhik-a/dhik-a/README.md

 # Hi there 👋

-  My name is Andhika Haidar Fadhilah, a 🍅-powered software engineer <br/> You can call me Dhika!
+  My name is Andhika Haidar Fadhilah, a 🍅-powered software engineer from 🇮🇩 <br/> You can call me Dhika!

 <div>